 Could Jodi be responsible for my present situation?
 Could she have made those phonecalls from an unregistered phone, arranged the men in black, the Vladimir Putin lookalike and the car chase?
 She would know the effect that these things would have on me.
 She would know that I have a tendency to blow things out of all proportion.
 It would then be easy for her to get me drunk and then disappear.
 She is in a position to recruit actors to be paparazzi and brutish policemen.
 It would be like casting an advertising campaign.
 But here’s the coup de grâce.
 More than anyone, Jodi knows how much I hate country music.
 But then, why would she do this to me?

 Oh!
 My!
 God!
 Might Jodi have discovered that I slept with …… her sister, Suzi, when she was away at that conference last year?
 I wondered what she had the hump about when she came back from Pilates last Thursday.
 Pilates normally relaxes her.
 I heard a while back that Suzi’s friend, Amy had started going to the class.
 I am aware that Amy can be spiteful.
 She must have dropped a hint about our clandestine liaison into the conversation somewhere.

 Jodi must have realised that tackling me about it there and then would have met with my denial.
 Nevertheless, she must have thought, no smoke without fire.
 Keeping her discovery to herself then would then have given her chance to quietly plan her revenge.
 To further humiliate me, she may even be making a film of my entire Cornwall escapade.
 I am in all probably being filmed right now.
-Movie cameras are so inconspicuous these days, indistinguishable from the CCTV cameras we are so used to seeing every day as we go about our daily lives.
-And they can be panned and zoomed remotely.
-The police station has the look and feel of a film set.
-Isn’t that a film camera over there?
+Movie cameras are so inconspicuous these days, indistinguishable from the CCTV cameras we are so used to seeing every day, like ….. that one over there.

 © Chris Green 2015: All rights reserved